José Feliciano: 1980s

 Feliciano received his star on the Hollywood Walk of Fame on December 1, 1987.
-Feliciano was honored by the City of New York, which renamed Public School 155 as the Jose Feliciano Performing Arts School.
+Feliciano was honored by the City of New York, which renamed Public School 155 as the José Feliciano Performing Arts School.
 His hands were cast on Madame Tussauds Museum's Wall of Fame and he has a star on the Walk of Fame of his native Puerto Rico.
 He also had a hit in 1987 in Austria with the song "The Sound of Vienna", which reached number 1 there for 4 weeks, and recorded with the Vienna Symphony Orchestra.
 The Orchestra also performed with him live on national television at Danube Park in Vienna before more than 60,000 people.

 1990s

 When Jose Feliciano became a father in 1988, in 1991 and again in 1995, he enjoyed staying closer to home.
 Always loving radio and wanting to one day be a disc jockey, Jose teamed up with Mark Graham, the owner/programmer/DJ of radio station WMMM in Westport, Connecticut, where they co-hosted a weekly live radio broadcast called Speaking of Music.
 Here the comical duo would chat about the music of all kinds and Jose shared his vast knowledge of the music industry.
 Jose would play live on air, take questions from callers and interview guest artists.
 He enjoyed that post for over a year and says he learned a lot from the experience.

-Feliciano released a cover version of Richard Marx's "Right Here Waiting" in early 1990, and in 1994 he recorded a dance record in English entitled "Goin' Krazy" (MJM Records) under the pseudonym JF?.
+Feliciano released a cover version of Richard Marx's "Right Here Waiting" in early 1990, and in 1994, he recorded a dance record in English entitled "Goin' Krazy" (MJM Records) under the pseudonym JF?.
 Latino disk jockeys around the world supported the record, helping the 12-inch dance record chart on Billboard and earning him new and younger fans.

-In 1996, he made a cameo appearance in the film Fargo as a lounge singer.
+In 1996, he made a cameo appearance as himself in the film Fargo, performing as a lounge singer.

 Feliciano was also an inaugural member of the Independent Music Awards' judging panel to support independent artists.